-The 2007 America COMPETES Act (America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education and Science) requires that institutions applying for National Science Foundation (NSF) funding must have a plan for providing "appropriate training and oversight in the responsible and ethical conduct of research" to undergraduate students, graduate students, and post docs "participating in the proposed research".
+The 2007 America COMPETES Act (America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education and Science) requires that institutions applying for NSF funding must have a plan for "appropriate training and oversight in the responsible and ethical conduct of research" provided to undergraduate students, graduate students, and post docs "participating in the proposed research".
 This certification is required for proposals submitted on or after January 4, 2010.

 All undergraduate students and postdoctoral researchers supported by NSF to conduct research must complete Responsible Conduct of Research education.

 Exemptions: Travel grants, including conference, symposium and workshop travel are exempt from the RCR training requirement.
 All other individuals who work on or are paid from NSF funds must complete RCR training.

 Responsibility for compliance with the NSF RCR mandate rests primarily with the Principal Investigator (PI).

 The Principal Investigator is required to provide ongoing RCR training and oversight appropriate to the discipline, research project, and level of involvement for students, including instruction during the course of the project and in informal situations throughout the year.
 When postdoctoral researchers are involved in research proposed to the NSF by a PI, a plan for mentoring the postdoctoral students will be included in the proposal itself.
 There are several ways by which undergraduate student researchers can meet the RCR training requirement.
 In most instances, a combination of methods will be used.